nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 )
 ```

-Only a subset is used, with a minimum number of 10 records per event, ad getting rid of ``colocated'' stations (I combined stations that are very close together to have the same station id, which causes some problems).
+Only a subset is used, with a minimum number of 10 records per event, and getting rid of ``colocated'' stations (I combined stations that are very close together to have the same station id, which causes some problems).

 ```r